ioana-chiorean/mozilla-community-edu/index.markdown

-Education and Training are a key piece in empowering our community as individuals, contributors and community builders.
+We believe education and training are a key to empowering community(staff and volunteers) in achieving their goals for personal development and project impact.
 While many opportunities will launch form the Mozilla Reps program, this initiative is project-wide collaborative initiative.
 Everyone is invited.

 <hr>